Regulations for Scientific Research Networks

 A Scientific Research Network consists at least of:

-- three research units of at least two universities in the Flemish Community, with the following being considered equivalent to the latter institutions: the Evangelical Protestant Faculty in Leuven and the Faculty for Protestant Theology in Brussels for research related to religious studies or theology, the Hogere Zeevaartschool for research related to nautical sciences, the Vlerick Management School and the Antwerp Management School for research related to management sciences, or the Institute of Tropical Medicine for research related to tropical medicine and veterinary medicine and to healthcare in developing countries;
+- three research groups of at least two universities in the Flemish Community, with the following being considered equivalent to the latter institutions: the Evangelical Protestant Faculty in Leuven and the Faculty for Protestant Theology in Brussels for research related to religious studies or theology, the Hogere Zeevaartschool for research related to nautical sciences, the Vlerick Management School and the Antwerp Management School for research related to management sciences, or the Institute of Tropical Medicine for research related to tropical medicine and veterinary medicine and to healthcare in developing countries;

 - minimum two research groups from the French Community and/or from abroad.

-A Scientific Research Network is headed by a steering group comprising the heads of the participating research departments from the Flemish Community.
+A Scientific Research Network is headed by a steering group comprising the heads of the participating research groups from the Flemish Community.
 The head of the core group acts as president of the steering group and as spokesperson for the Foundation.

 A Scientific Research Network is, upon advice of the competent scientific committee, recognised by the Board of Trustees, for a period of five years, which may be extended, and receives an annual bench fee of maximum €12,500.
 The bench fee remains available to the research network for the duration of the collaboration plus the following two years.
 Any unused funds shall be returned to the FWO.